 This economic analysis is based on APSIM modelled cane and soybean yields, the assumptions discussed in Section 2 and the costs associated with transitioning discussed in Section 4.
-The NPV results indicate that the transition from D to C and C to B class management practices is worthwhile proposition from an economic perspective for both the 5 year and 10 year investment period.
-The changing from B to A class management practices provided a marginal financial benefit over a 10 year investment horizon and was not a worthwhile investment (negative NPV) over a five year investment horizon.
+The results indicate that the transition from D to C, C to B and B to A is a worthwhile proposition from an economic perspective for both the 5 year and 10 year investment period.
+The change from D to C class management practice provided the highest NPV result.

-The risk analysis showed that in any specific year, a grower will receive a higher farm gross margin when operating with an improved class of management practices, although the difference is small between B and A class management practices.
-This indicates that A and B class management practices will be stronger financially than those persevering D and C class management practices.
+The risk analysis showed that in any specific year, a grower will receive a higher farm gross margin when operating with an improved class of management practices.
+The results indicated an increase in farm gross margin when progressing through the management practice classes from D to A. This suggests that A, B and C class management practices will be stronger financially than those persevering with D class practices.

-Overall, this economic analysis has displayed potential economic benefits when moving from D to C and C to B class management practices.
-The benefits will vary for each individual grower and will depend on their starting point and individual circumstance.
-A grower currently operating with B class management practices may not be better off by moving towards A class management practices.
-The outcome of this transition will strongly depend on factors such as capital investment, length of the investment period and the ability to successfully implement these commercially unproven practices.
+This economic analysis has shown that there are expected economic benefits when moving from D to C and C to B and B to A class management practices.
+The benefits will vary for each individual grower and will depend on their starting point and individual circumstances.
+Although the results indicate a positive NPV when moving from B to A class management practices, the outcome of this transition will strongly depend on the ability to successfully implement these commercially unproven practices.
 As previously noted, the costs and benefits associated with a transition will be different for each individual grower and therefore each circumstance needs to be carefully considered before making a change in management practice.